| What are the basic

 foreclosures, repossessions and

-2. Criminal: A criminal case
+personal injury.2.
+Criminal: A criminal case

 involves an adult person accused of